ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

    -  New features

 In the event of a change breaking backwards compatibility, then SRU team approval will need to be obtained.
+See below.

 .. _requesting_the_sru: